RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

     ASH exiting with code: 1

 This occurs due to the fact that the PDB-file contains alternate location lines for some atoms due to either low or multiple occupancies.
-See https://pdb101.rcsb.org/learn/guide-to-understanding-pdb-data/dealing-with-coordinates (bottom of page) for more information.
+See https://pdb101.rcsb.org/learn/guide-to-understanding-pdb-data/dealing-with-coordinates (bottom of page) for more information on how this is reported in PDB files.
 Inspection of the PDB-file for residue VAL5 as an example reveals:

 .. code-block:: text